philrmass/style-explorer/docs/tasks.md

 ## Style Explorer Tasks
 ### Basic
-* Add rotating circle to color picker
-* Add drag sliders to color picker
-* Define ui state slice
-* Get collapsibles to collapse
-* Set collapsible css types
 * Set source component to grow
+* Fix margin and padding on collapsibles
+* Fix layout of collapsibles
 * Resize picker to be full width on mobile
+* Remove padding and margin on mobile
+* Make line white on color picker
+* Change color of text color change
+* Update docs with actions, reducers, data
 * Add source color reduce function for grouping
 * Add test for soure image data processing
 * Parse source image data, add colors key to sources
-* Update docs with actions, reducers, data
+* Add rotating circle to color picker
+* Add drag sliders to color picker
+* Add 2D hsl graph

 ### Future
 * Switch text to have contrast with current color